 The SEC continues to review the possibility of convergence to a single set of international accounting standards (such as International Financial Reporting Standards ("IFRS")).
 The associated changes in regulatory accounting may negatively impact the way we record revenues, expenses, assets and liabilities.
 Currently, under IFRS, the last in, first out ("LIFO") method of valuing inventory is not permitted.
-Changes in the treatment of LIFO under tax laws could impact the tax treatment of LIFO.
-If we had ceased valuing our inventory under the LIFO method at December 31, 2014, we would have been required to make tax payments approximating \$133.1 million over the subsequent four years.
+If we had ceased valuing our inventory under the LIFO method at December 31, 2013, we would have been required to make tax payments approximating \$129.8 million over the subsequent four years.